In the present circumstances some of the planned support for Round 6 has been amended. All current applicants are aware of these changes.

 The following information is supplied for reference only.
-All applicants will be contacted soon.
+All applicants have been contacted by the UKGF team.

 Round 6 is open to all UK-based game developers with less than 50 employees who are developing early-stage projects.